oliwierptak/everon-logger/README.md

 ```

 ## Configuration

 All configuration is done by simple value objects called `configurators`.

-Each logger plugin has its own configurator accessible in the `LoggerPluginConfigurator`.

-Each plugin configuration has only plugin specific settings.
+Each plugin configurator has only plugin specific settings.

 For example: